View Cart or Check Out

 8. Continue the process alternating right and left sections, tightening each plait as you make it, until you reach the hairline at the nape of the neck.

-Tips: For a different look, cross the sections of hair under each other instead of over.
-Keeping your hands close to the head will create a tighter braid, holding your hands away from the head will create a looser, more drapey braid.
+Keeping your hands close to the head will create a tighter braid, holding your hands away from the head will create a looser, more drapey look.

-French Braids and Dutch Braids
+French Braids, Dutch Braids and Cornrows

 1. Divide a small section of hair where you want the braid to start (usually at the crown of the head) into three even sections.